Lakhwinder098/ctr_spark/README.md

 To run this code PySpark and Jupyter notebook should be configured and installed in the system.

-.ipynb files contains detail explanation of our Model and results.
+.ipynb files contains detail explanation of different models used for Predicting CTR and their results.